-Likewise, the ESN member city of Madrid offers telecare through installed devices to ensure the safety of service users, such as devices to monitor falls, and their wellbeing, through a specific support programme.
+Likewise, ESN member the city of Madrid offers telecare through installed devices to ensure the safety of service users, such as devices to monitor falls, and their wellbeing, through a specific support programme.
 During the Covid-19 pandemic, the city has reinforced this service, installing more devices and checking on service users through weekly calls.